Knexischief/Airbyte-Metabase/README.md

 This documentation serves as a testament to that journey: a story of discovery, experimentation, and triumph in the realm of data engineering with Airbyte as the catalyst.
 Join me as we unravel the power and simplicity of Airbyte a tool that empowers live data integration without breaking the bank.

-# Create a docker a container for Airbyte
+# Deploy Airbyte on your local machine